House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lifespan

-Wood is sometimes better able to stand up to impact, but over the long term, it’s more likely to warp and rot.
-While wooden seats are heavily treated to resist water, they’ll never be as waterproof as popular plastics.
+Wood can resist impacts better than plastic, but it’s more likely to warp and rot over the long term.
+While wooden seats are heavily treated to resist water, they’ll never be as waterproof as plastics.
 Over time, if a wooden seat and a plastic seat of similar quality are exposed to the same amount of sweat and caustic liquid, the wooden seat will become unusable more quickly.

 Winner: Plastic